 Now, before I give you the recipe I would like to tell you that gold doesn’t taste of anything, at least not in small amounts.
 It doesn’t have a particular texture either so… all in all it’s pretty pointless.

 It’s also extremely fragile.
 You have to handle it with clippers to prevent it falling apart and even then it sticks to whatever you put it really fast.
 That’s why it looks so… graceless on my truffles just kind of pressed on.
 It’s because I had no idea what I was doing; I just felt like this dog throughout.

 But here’s the recipe for the protein truffles (TM)!
 Feel free to exclude the gold

-1 pack Vanilla APS vegan protein powder (see Note for subs)
+1 pack Vanilla vegan protein powder (see Note for subs)

 3 tablespoons coconut flour